 School Facilities weighting (new facilities weighting) is calculated by taking the student FTE in a new facility times 25% (.25) rounded to one decimal place.
 The auditor is concerned only with the total student FTE.
-This is not a KIDS item, and is reported directly on the SO66.
+This is not a KIDS item and is reported directly on the Superintendent's Organizational Report (S066).